hamerjjh/loginapp/README.md

 Add proxy for CORS and imported home component into the appjs

 Create UsersController in routes folder to get User Data from DB schema

+Create sign in and register panels for user to enter the portal